-Letters of support are optional add-ons that will enhance the nomination packet and can be written by patients and colleagues.
+Letters of support are optional add-ons that will enhance the nomination packet and can be written by colleagues, peers, patients and patients’ family members.
 Letters from patients or family members should discuss the relationship with their caregiver and cite specific examples of interactions that highlight that caregiver’s compassion.
-Letters from peers and colleagues within or outside your organization should focus on different aspects of your compassionate caregiving.
+Letters from peers and colleagues within or outside your organization can focus on different aspects of your compassionate caregiving.
 We recommend that each letter of support should be a minimum of 250 words.
-A maximum of four letters of support: two letters from patients and two letters from colleagues can be included in the nominee packet.
+A maximum of four letters of support will be accepted.

 - How should I submit letters of support?

-Nominees should submit their completed nomination packet, including their letters of support, through the nominee form.
+Nominees should submit their completed nomination packet, including their letters of support, through the online nominee form.
 Nominees can access this form by using the unique URL they received in their email from the Schwartz Center.
-Please do not email them, as they will not be accepted.
+If you can’t find your unique link, please contact us at email@example.com.

 - Can a patient’s nomination letter also count as an additional letter of support from a patient?

-No. The original nomination letter does not count toward an additional letter of support, but will be reviewed along with the other materials.
+No. The original nomination letter does not count as an additional letter of support, but will be reviewed along with the other materials.